Emily Gielnik: Brisbane Roar, 2009–2018

 Born in Melbourne, Gielnik moved to Queensland at the age of seven.
 After stopping basketball due to injuries she took up soccer and was eventually signed by Brisbane Roar for the second season of the W–League.
 At Brisbane she became recognised as a "super sub" for her knack of coming off the substitutes' bench to score late goals.
 Gielnik played eight seasons at Brisbane, appearing in 83 games and scoring 30 goals.
 She won the W-League Championship in 2010–11 and the Premiership in 2012–13 and 2017–18.

 Liverpool LFC and Ottawa Fury, 2012–2013

 In May 2012, Gielnik signed for English club Liverpool L.F.C., during the 2012 FA WSL season.
-In October 2012, she was one of ten players to be released by Liverpool's new manager Mark Beard.
+In October 2012, she was one of ten players to be released by Liverpool's new manager Matt Beard.
 In 2013, Gielnik joined Ottawa Fury for their W-League season.